[ Printer Friendly Version ] [ Report Abuse ]

 Quickly the conversation left my mind as I tried to remember Myrtle.
 They had said that she could still be heard crying from outside the second floor girls room making the lavatory rather off putting for most.
 But for me…well as I approached, I’d never been happier to hear her cry.

 My pace slowed as I stepped into the girl’s lavatory.
 “Myrtle?” her name barely escaped the my rough lips when then sobbing reduced to sniffs.
 “Hagrid?”
 My mind buzzed.
 Her voice!
 My heart pounded harder and I could feel my eyes swell with tears as I saw her float out of the stall.

 She just was staring at me.
 I couldn’t find the words and then suddenly, was unable to stop them.
 I was talking, uncontrollably, almost yelling at her.

 “Myrtle I didn’t kill yeh!
 Yeh know that I..,I care bout yeh n’ I don’t want anythin’ to happen to ew!
 People are sayin’ that I killed ya an’ I didn’t.
 I swear it Myrtle I didn’t kill ya!
 I love yeh and I didn’t kill yeh!
 Yeh know I didn’t kill ya right Myrtle?”

-Hagrid didn’t know what to say.
-He wasn’t sure what to do other than get away.
-They had taken his friends.
-Riddle took Aragog away and some one, some monster, had torn Myrtle from him in life and death.
-So Hagrid retreated to the only place that he belonged, the only place where he could be left alone.
+So I was going to run.
+They had taken my friends, the only family that I had left.
+Riddle took Aragog away and some one, some monster, had torn Myrtle from me in life and death.
+So I ran and retreated to the only place that I could belonged, the only place where he could be left alone.